 You just never know where your next project is going to come from or who will inspire it.
 This may seem like a small job but it was a very real concern for me and I had left those cubes bare for a long time.

-And now scroll below to see what my pals from the International Bloggers Club are up to.
-If you’d like to see more past challenges click here.
+And now check out to see what my pals from the International Bloggers Club are up to.